FerretDB/FerretDB/adr/query_pushdown.md

 ### Strings

-string comparison difference between MongoDB and PostgreSQL (i.e. case sensetive etc)
+string comparison difference between MongoDB and PostgreSQL i.e.
+* case sensetive
+* zero values
+* etc

 ### Numeric

-While looking for a numerica values in Postgres it might be different types as
+While looking for a numerical values in Postgres it might be different types as
 * `int32`
 * `int64`
 * `double`